We may earn commission from the links in this post

 #9.
 Brown Rice Flour

 Like White Rice Flour, Brown Rice Flour is gluten free.
 Made by milling unpolished brown rice which still contains both the bran and germ, Brown Rice Flour is richer but rougher than White Rice Flour, just as white wheat flour is more refined than whole wheat flour.
+You use a grain mill or food mill to achieve this.
 For this reason, Brown Rice Flour contains more nutrients and is rich in fiber.
 The rough texture of this flour can be a little grainy, which results in heavier baked goods with a delicate nutty aftertaste.
 Brown Rice Flour is often combined with other flours because of its heavy nature, and like whole wheat flour requires refrigeration or freezing to remain fresh.

 #10.
 Arrowroot Flour